 3. Have an emergency fund in place

-Whenever possible, have an emergency fund or financial reserve in place to tide you over during challenging economic times.
+Whenever possible, maintain an emergency fund or financial reserve to tide you over during challenging economic times.

 Holding some cash rather than investing everything in stocks or bonds means you can use it as a cushion to pay expenses when costs have increased.